ver. 2025-07-13

 The texts imply at least two Ungara woodlands, since Mb 245 names Apollonius’ seat not far from the Rhine and Jarl Iron’s land bordering → Walsl

-œngu woodland somewhat adjacent to king Sal(o)mons Frankish territory; while Mb 260 and Mb 263 indicate Apollonius' Ungara immediately north of that woodland.
+œngu woodland somewhat adjacent to king Sal(o)mons Frankish territory; while Mb 260 and Mb 263 indicate Apollonius Ungara immediately north of that woodland.

 Furthermore, a third Angero may be localized on the Lower Rhine.
 Its name donator might have been the Angero watercourse which was documented in 975.
 It springs c.
 35 km northwest from Apollonius’ seat → Tyre, the former name of Thier [51.080, 7.37].
-The scriptor of the German source apparently merged it with the southern Engers on the confluentes which then appears east of → Bern [Icel.
-MS A].
+The scriptor of the German source apparently merged it with the southern Engers on the confluentes which then appears east of → Bern

 Værin(n)giar [13,18,69,185,194] (ethn.)
 Scandinavian people, commonly understood as ‘Varangians’ or ‘Varyags’;

-cf. Pfaff op. cit. pgs.
-223–225
+cf. Pfaff op. cit. pgs 223–225

 Valka borg [321]